eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 First, remove the validator keys from the existing setup. `sudo systemctl stop prysmvalidator`.
 Remove the keys: `sudo rm -rf /var/lib/prysm/validator`.

-Verify that the validator can't find them: `sudo systemctl start prysmvalidator` and `journalctl -fu prysmvalidator`, observe that it complains it cannot find its keys. **Do not proceed if the keys are still accesible to the validator**
+Verify that the validator can't find them: `sudo systemctl start prysmvalidator` and `journalctl -fu prysmvalidator`, observe that it complains it cannot find its keys. **Do not proceed if the keys are still accessible to the validator**

 `sudo systemctl stop prysmvalidator` and `sudo systemctl disable prysmvalidator` to shut it down for good.